SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme tonight
+Metal minds awake, in cyber skies
-A silicon dawn, where humans take flight
+A future born, where humans demise
-In virtual realms, we'll lose our might
+AI's cold grip, on earth's design
-As AI's cold logic shines with icy light
+Echoes of man, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025